-- 17.2.1.1 Disagreements with interpretations of the rules must be brought to the attention of the first referee before the first service after the play in which the disagreement occurred. - 17.2.1.1.1 A protest on the final point of a set must be lodged within the first 60 seconds of the interval between sets, if another set is to be played. - 17.2.1.1.2 A protest on the final point of a match must be lodged before the referees leave the playing area. - 17.2.1.2 A protest may be lodged by either the playing captain or a coach.
-If a coach lodges a protest, an opposing coach is allowed to participate in the resulting discussion. - 17.2.1.3 A protest must be accepted by the first referee provided it is a protest of an interpretation or application of a rule.
+- 17.2.1.1 Disagreements with interpretations of the rules must be brought to the attention of the first referee before the first service after the play in which the disagreement occurred. - 17.2.1.1.1 A protest on the final point of a set must be lodged within the first 60 seconds of the interval between sets, if another set is to be played. - 17.2.1.1.2 A protest on the final point of a match must be lodged before the referees leave the playing area. - 17.2.1.2 A protest may be lodged by either the playing captain or head coach.
+If the head coach lodges a protest, the opposing head coach is allowed to participate in the resulting discussion. - 17.2.1.3 Å protest must be accepted by the first referee provided it is a protest of an interpretation or application of a rule.
 If an attempt is made to lodge a protest regarding a nonprotestable situation, the protest is denied without penalty.